Skip to main content

 Grounded in community input and long-term analysis, our plan includes four key phases to address space, services, and infrastructure needs.
 We’re currently sharing these plans with the public, gathering feedback, and preparing for next steps.

-We invite you to learn more, explore the plan documents below, and attend an upcoming Community Conversation in early 2026 to ask questions and share your thoughts.
-Watch for dates to be advertised in the new year.
+We invite you to learn more, explore the plan documents below, and attend an upcoming Community Conversation to ask questions and share your thoughts.

 What’s in the Plan?